TykTechnologies/tyk-demo/analytics/README.md

-## Kibana
+## Analytics Export

 Demonstrates how analytics data can be pushed into 3rd party databases and reported on by 3rd party systems.
-This is achieved by using pushing analytics data to ElasticSearch and reporting on it in Kibana.
+This is achieved by using Tyk Pump to push analytics data to ElasticSearch and reporting on it in Kibana.

 - [Kibana Dashboard](http://localhost:5601)